github/codeql-coding-standards/docs/development_handbook.md

 ### Purpose ot the `next` branch

 This git repository also has a [`next` branch](https://github.com/github/codeql-coding-standards/tree/next).
 The purpose of this branch is to track changes that that will become necessary when upgrading the CodeQL external dependencies as described in section _Upgrading external dependencies_.
 The changes on the `next` branch will undergo only light reviewing.
-As such, a full review as described in section _Code review and automated checks_ is required when merging these changes in `main`, and no releases should be made from the `next` branch.
-We do aim the changes on the `next` branch to be as complete as possible to make merging into `main` as straightforward as possible.
+As such, a full review as described in section _Code review and automated checks_ is required when merging these changes into `main`; no releases should be made from the `next` branch.
+We aim to ensure that the changes on the `next` branch are as complete as possible so that merging into `main` will be straightforward.

 ## Task Automation